 College fairs offer a wonderful opportunity for students to meet college admissions advisors from many universities in a single setting.
 When the COVID-19 pandemic affected in-person events, many virtual college fairs popped up, allowing students to explore myriad colleges from home and to meet college representatives who might not travel to Tucson for an in-person fair, including those from East Coast, Southern, and Midwest schools.
-Below you will find information about the TUSD College and Career Fair, and information on virtual college fairs offered by the National Association for College Admissions Counseling (NACAC).
+Below you will find information about virtual college tours and information on virtual college fairs offered by the National Association for College Admissions Counseling (NACAC).